 - Why slow fashion principles are not opposed to a trend-driven market

-- How to research and forecast trends for your business based on your customer data
+- How to research and forecast trends for your business based on your customer data, or without data at all

 - About current trends within sustainable fashion and stellar case studies for businesses wanting to gain a competitive edge